landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 Both for searching within the Minecraft engine for where to make the change we want to make, and for making that change, we need to deal with the individual .class files that collectively comprise the Minecraft engine.
 So, we unpack the Minecraft .jar file.

-The .jar file format is the same as used for .zip files; the JAR file format is a vaient of the ZIP file format [ref](https://en.wikipedia.org/wiki/Zip_%28file_format%29).
+The .jar file format is the same as used for .zip files; the JAR file format is a vaient of the [ZIP file format](https://en.wikipedia.org/wiki/Zip_%28file_format%29).
 A .jar file's contents can therefore easily be extracted with an ordinary Zip utility.

 First, make a working area for this blog chapter.
 Second, copy in the v1.12.2 .jar from your installation of Minecraft.
 Third, unzip it.
 Finally, rename it so that later when we put the 1.12.2.jar file back together it does not collide with the original.